ic1618/Microsoft-Project15-ELP/docs/designhistory.md

 Initially we began research by reading papers and watching video lectures in signal processing.
 All sources of research we used can be found in ["Code and resources used"](coderesources.md).

-What we found were two common signal processing techniques in order to analyse sound, the Mel-Frequency Cepstrum Coefficients (MFCCs) and the Mel-Spectrogram.
+What we found were two common signal processing techniques in order to analyse sound, the Mel-Frequency Cepstrum Coefficients (MFCCs, on the left below) and the Mel-Spectrogram (on the right below).
 Since MFCCs was a smaller representation and most commonly used in audio machine learning for speech and sound classification, we believed it would be a great place to start, and build a dataset on.

 <p float="left">
   <img src="assets/mfcc.png" alt="MFCC" width="400"/>